Torktumlaren/ContentWarningLostFootageFinder/README.md

 * run `pip install -r requirements.txt`

 ## Usage
 Simply type `python ContentWarningLostFootageFinder.py` into a terminal aimed at the project directory, and the program will try to extract any lost footage.
+Footage will be extracted to the current directory named FoundFootage**N**.webm, where N is a incrementing value.

 Keep in mind, Content Warning wipes all previous temporary recordings upon startup, so this only works until you start the game again.